 Brian Christian, Director

-The Small Business and Environmental Assistance Division (SBEA) provides confidential compliance assistance on air, water, and waste regulations to small businesses and small local governments; works with regulated entities, industries, and manufacturers to implement pollution prevention, recycling, and innovative environmental programs; and educates the public and the regulated community on rules, TCEQ processes, and environmental issues.
-SBEA services include:
+The Environmental Assistance Division (EAD) provides confidential compliance assistance on air, water, and waste regulations to small businesses and small local governments; works with regulated entities, industries, and manufacturers to implement pollution prevention, recycling, and innovative environmental programs; and educates the public and the regulated community on rules, TCEQ processes, and environmental issues.
+The EAD services include:

 - a confidential compliance assistance hot line (800-447-2827) for small businesses and local governments;

 - online tools and resources for small businesses and local governments;